A House to Let: Overview

+Plot

 The plot concerns an elderly woman, Sophonisba, who notices signs of life in a supposedly empty dilapidated house (the eponymous "House to Let") opposite her own and employs the efforts of an elderly admirer, Jabez Jarber, and her servant, Trottle, to discover what is happening within.

 Adaptations

 A dramatisation of "A House to Let" was broadcast on BBC Radio 4 during the week of 11–15 December 2006.
 It was repeated on BBC Radio 4 Extra during the week 26–30 December 2011, again in December 2014 and again during the week 19–23 December 2016.
 A further repeat on BBC Radio 4 Extra was in December 2018.